 - West Wycombe Road

 - High Wycombe Town Saver Zone

 Living in high Wycombe, according to students

 Totteridge Road – it was cheap through the landlord, and there weren't huge issues with the house.
 The area was near the park and train station, and not far from the town centre.
 I live right near the bus stop so it was easy to get to the shops fast.
-[There are] lots of bad landlords and letting agencies though.
-Be careful of getting a raw deal on a terrible house.
 (Third year student, Buckinghamshire New University)